bogdan-szabo-sociomantic/ocean-1/README.rst

   This module has moved to the ``ocean.io.select.selector`` package.
 The ``ocean.io.select.model`` package has been removed, as it is now empty.

+``ocean.io.device.AsyncFileEpoll``
+  This module has been removed as it was only partly documented/working.
+See #33 for discussion on a full asynchronous file I/O system.

 v1.12 (2014-04-01)
 ------------------